Learning Geometric Invariant Features for Classification of Vector Polygons with Graph Message-passing Neural Network: Background

 In the view of invariant feature learning, the permutation invariance of $\mathcal{F}$ outputs are guaranteed through the local aggregations of node features of $x \in X$ and the linear transformations of aggregated node features:

 The local differentiable function $\phi$ linearly transforms each node feature individually $x$ to latent space and the aggregation function sums over latent node features \footnote{The basic aggregation in this setting can also be averaging or max pooling.}, and $\rho$ is a global differentiable function applied on the summed node features followed by a non-linear activation function.
-In this simple setting, the outputs of $\mathcal{F}$ are invariant to the permutation of node features since the aggregation sum returns the same outputs for any input permutation: $Aggr_{sum}(x_1, x_2,....,x_n) = Aggr_{sum}(x_n,...,x_2, x_1)$.
+In this simple setting, the outputs of $\mathcal{F}$ are invariant to the permutation of node features since the summation-based aggregation returns the same outputs for any input permutation: $Aggr_{sum}(x_1, x_2,....,x_n) = Aggr_{sum}(x_n,...,x_2, x_1)$.

-This learning setting \citep{zaheer2017deep} makes a simple assumption on the permutations acting on input data, which can affect only individual node features without taking into account the connectivity within data (i.e., boundaries of polygon geometries).
+This framework (i.e., DeepSet \citep{zaheer2017deep}) assumes that permutations affect only individual node features while disregarding their connectivity, which is crucial for polygonal structures.
 Graph convolution neural networks (GCN) by \citet{kipf2017semi} learn convolutional features of node matrix $X$ with the normalized graph Laplacian matrix $\hat{A} = \tilde{D}^{-1/2}\tilde{A}\tilde{D}^{-1/2}$, where $\tilde{A} = A + I$ is the adjacency matrix with a identity matrix (i.e., self-connections of nodes), and $\tilde{D}$ is the diagonal degree matrix.
-Intuitively, the graph Laplacian matrix describes the divergence of energy flowing from one place (source nodes) to another (target nodes) in a graph.
-Linking this back to the linear rings of polygons and graph representation, the graph Laplacian conceptually shows similar energy divergence for nodes on the same rings(i.e., polygons with holes) and for nodes that are close to each other (i.e, polygons without holes).
+The graph Laplacian matrix describes the divergence of energy flowing from source nodes to target nodes, analogous to the spatial relationships in polygonal structures.
+Specifically, it captures connectivity patterns both within polygons (e.g., rings with holes) and between adjacent polygons.

 Thus, GCN can learn graph Laplacian embedding of node feature with a differentiable neural network layer as follows:

 We can express Eq.\ref{eq:matrix_gcn} from a vector-wise view:

 $\frac{\tilde{a}_{ij}}{\sqrt{\tilde{d}_{i} \times \tilde{d}_j}}$ corresponds to the edge weight between nodes $x_i$ and $x_j$ in the normalized graph Laplacian matrix $\hat{A}$.
 From Eq.\ref{eq:node_gcn}, the latent feature of target node $x_i$ depends on the relation with its neighbour node $x_j$ and constant edge weight $\frac{\tilde{a}_{ij}}{\sqrt{\tilde{d}_{i} \times \tilde{d}_j}}$.
 However, the constant edge weight between nodes $x_i$ and $x_j$ largely limits the expressivity of latent node features of polygonal graph since every node has a constant node degree ($d=2$).